o1-labs/proof-systems/book/src/specs/kimchi.md

    Note: unlike the original PLONK protocol, the prover also provides evaluations of the public polynomial to help the verifier circuit.
    This is why we need to absorb the commitment to the public polynomial at this point.
-1. Commit to the witness columns by creating `COLUMNS` hidding commitments.
+1. Commit to the witness columns by creating `KIMCHI_COLS` hidding commitments.

    Note: since the witness is in evaluation form, we can use the `commit_evaluation` optimization.
 1. Absorb the witness commitments with the Fq-Sponge.
-1. Compute the witness polynomials by interpolating each `COLUMNS` of the witness.
+1. Compute the witness polynomials by interpolating each `KIMCHI_COLS` of the witness.
    As mentioned above, we commit using the evaluations form rather than the coefficients form so we can take advantage of the sparsity of the evaluations (i.e., there are many 0 entries and entries that have less-than-full-size field elemnts.)